vEnhance/1802/src/scalint.typ

   ],
 ) <fig-scalint-lonlat>

-#typesig[
-  To emphasize the types going on here, to parametrize a 2D surface you need to ]

 If this feels familiar, it's because we used more or less the same analogy for change of variables --- cartography.
 The Earth is round, but you can still draw a rectangular world map.